 - women's history, education history, reform, philanthropy, suffrage, birth control, lost cause, southern women, south,

 - About Me

 JOAN MARIE JOHNSON, PhD, is a historian and author of many articles and books on women and philanthropy, race, reform, and education.
-Her new book is Funding Feminism: Monied Women, Philanthropy, and the Women’s Movement, 1870-1967, which follows the money in the woman suffrage movement, the birth control movement, the expansion of access to higher education for women, and cross-class alliances in the labor movement.
+Her recent books are The Woman Suffrage Movement in the United States, a brief history with documents published in the Routledge Seminar Series for college classrooms, and Funding Feminism: Monied Women, Philanthropy, and the Women’s Movement, 1870-1967, which follows the money in the woman suffrage movement, the birth control movement, the expansion of access to higher education for women, and cross-class alliances in the labor movement.
 Her previous books are on black and white South Carolina women’s clubs, race, southern identity, and social reform; and on Southern women educated in the North.
 Joan taught women’s history at Northeastern Illinois University for twelve years, was the co-founder and co-director of the Newberry Seminar on Women and Gender at the Newberry Library in Chicago, and now works as the Director for Faculty in the Office of the Provost at Northwestern University.

 - Recent Publications